Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Best Pubs in Covent Garden

 Punch and Judy Pub – A Green King Pub in the central Market building, fittingly named after the first ever Punch and Judy puppet show which is thought to have taken place on the same spot.
-The upstairs terrace looks out over the West Piazza and has a great view over the street performers below.
+The upstairs terrace looks out over the West Piazza and has a great view of the street performers below.

 Address: 40 Henrietta St, London WC2E 8RF